msharran/termd/README.md

-# tman
+# termd

-tman is a program that manages your terminal windows as sessions.
+termd is a program that manages your terminal windows as sessions.
 You can register a list of directories (like a git repository) and open a session for each one of them, switch between them by fuzzy finding them.